 As 'ordinary' pet dog owners we are continually, and rightly, told that a dog is for life.
 We understand that taking on a dog means we are (or should be) responsible for that dog for the rest of its natural life.
 Service dogs should not be exempt from this.
 One could argue, given the nature of their work, training and the bonds they build with the people who's lives they're protecting, they should be granted an absolute right to live out their full, natural lives - not disposed of like a spent bullet casing.

 Having worked with dogs trained to perform 'man work' I don't believe it to be true that these dogs can not be deployed elsewhere with new owners who would be experienced enough to manage them and grateful for the opportunity.
+In fact, a full trained security dog is always in demand - they cost a lot of money to buy and/or train from scratch.

 The military owes it to these animals to do ensure they don't end up being put to sleep in such alarming numbers.
 It's very easy to say they can't be re-homed - but that's not good enough.
 It's easy for any one to give a dog up, if the work and effort to find new, permanent, suitable homes seems like too much.
 We, the British tax payer, fund the training and care of these dogs.
 As a tax payer, as a dog lover, I find it stomach churning to know that hundreds of fit, healthy dogs are going to an early death having served their handlers loyally.
 It's not good enough and it has to change.